m3ssap0/CTF-Writeups/Inferno CTF 2019/Dank PHP/README.md

 In the second website, there is the same scenario of the challenge, so I used it to craft my payload.

-Using bitwise XOR operation in PHP, you can craft `_GET` string using non-alfanumeric chars and assign this value to a variable with a non-alfanumeric char.
+Using bitwise XOR operation in PHP, you can craft `_GET` string using non-alfanumeric chars and assign this value to a variable with a non-alfanumeric name.

 ```php
 $_="`{{{"^"?<>/"; // This is: "_GET" string.